Chapter 1 – First of Summer

-"Would you rather tell a friend you love him and lose the friendship or forever keep your silence and suffer a lifetime of lies?"
+"Would you rather tell a friend you love them and lose the friendship or forever keep your silence and suffer a lifetime of lies?"

 The question disturbed me.
-I couldn't answer her then.
-Until now, I was still pondering.
+I couldn't answer her back then.
+And I still wouldn't be able to give one now.
 Why couldn't there be a third option?
-Why did it always have to be a decision between two very difficult and life-altering choices?
+Why did it always have to be a decision between two difficult life-altering choices?

 And why was I still thinking about it?

-"Richie told me about the serial killers that's loose in our neighborhood killing anyone named Howie.
+"Richie told me about the serial killer that's loose in our neighborhood killing anyone named Howie.
 That's my name!
 THAT'S MY NAME!"
-Malcolm cried, knocking me off the serious path that my thoughts had taken.
+Malcolm cried, knocking me off the serious path that my thoughts have taken.

 I whacked the back of his head.
-"Thank you for proving to us all that you've seen The Benchwarmers."
+"Thank you for proving to us all that you've seen The Benchwarmers, Mac."

 His girlfriend, Lori, turned to me, eyes rolling.
 "For about a hundred times at least."

 The narrow hallway boomed with his easy laughter as we headed for Malcolm's apartment at its end.
-We just watched The Benchwarmers (obviously) at my place downstairs and were sniggering over some of the funny parts in the film.
+We just watched The Benchwarmers (obviously) at my place downstairs, sniggering over some of the funny parts in the film.
 Well, Malcolm was.
-My tolerance for slapstick comedy tended to be a bit on the low side.
-He sauntered ahead of us and disappeared from view when he went through the door.
+My tolerance for slapstick comedy was on the low side.
+He sauntered ahead of us and disappeared from view when he pulled the door open.

 Instinct, borne out of years of experience, screamed at me that he was here - the obnoxious brute who lived and breathed to see me suffer.
 I should have known.
 He hung out at Malcolm's apartment so much, he already had a key.

-I came to an abrupt stop, which caused Lori to bump into my left side.
+I came to an abrupt stop, causing Lori to bump into my left side.